projecthorus/chasemapper/README.md

  * A default latitude and longitude for the map to centre on.

 The example configuration file includes profiles suitable for receiving data from radiosonde_auto_rx, and from [Horus-GUI](https://github.com/projecthorus/horus-gui).

+You need to create a .env file if routing this through some back end.
+This will hold currently your
+- cloudflare key
+- SPOT Trace Key!
+(Coming Soon)

 Once configured, you can start-up the horusmapper server with:
 ```